New for 2021 -- 4 anglers maximum!

-With the issues with transportation in 2019 we decided to consolidate our programs and let the Two Yurt River rest for the summer.
-What a luxury with Victors 49 years lease.
-We did fish the river in 2019 with Rainbows From Above and it was lights out some of the best fishing we had all season on our flyout program.
-Now in 2020 4 anglers a week will enjoy this pristine wilderness experience.
+With the issues with transportation in 2019 we decided to consolidate our programs and not run our Two Yurt River programs for the summer.
+Now with 2020 Two Yurt has rested for two full seasons.
+What a luxury with our 49 year lease.
+We know that no anglers have fished Two Yurt since September of 2018.
+This is a river comparable to American Creek in Bristol Bay.
+My 4 anglers on our Flyout Program RFA did fish the river in 2019 for three afternoon sessions.
+It was some of the best fishing we had all season.
+In 2021 we will only take 4 anglers a week to enjoy this pristine wilderness experience.

-For many years we took 6 anglers per week and it worked great, but it is better with four.
-The decision to lower the number to 4 anglers came about as we can better take care of the staff with them using the 3rd cabin, well rested staff do a better job.
+For many years we took 6 anglers per week and it worked great, but it is better with four, better for the guests, better for the staff.
 We are firmly committed to the best experience for our anglers and are sure this will enhance the program.

 Flowing east, the Two Yurt River drains the lake by the same name.
 Similar in size to Brooks Lake in Alaska, one clear distinction exists—no other people can be seen.
 With our 50 year EXCLUSIVE us permit only 4 anglers per week are fortunate to see this abundant fishery.

 Huge runs of Sockeye and King Salmon draw the Rainbows to gorge on eggs and flesh growing to large proportions.
 Two Yurt combines many streams and offers every imaginable type of water, from freestone pocket water to long spring creek glides.

 - By late June the mighty King Salmon enter the river pulling Rainbow Trout up stream from both the Yelovka and Kamchatka river drainages.